JensDijkstra/Project-NAO/Design Report/DesignReport.md

 Finally Blue jokes about having to tell the user all kinds of legal things.

 ##### Teaching & Socializing
+- [ ] Check appendix references

 After the introduction, Blue automatically goes into the teaching & socializing box.
 This box contains all Tai Chi and social related interactions.
 Blue asks the user if he or she wants to practice Tai Chi.
 If the user answers **yes**, Blue will go into a teaching only dialog box, in which all Tai Chi related dialogues are scripted.
 This is the 'active box' If the user answers **no**, Blue will stay in the same box, but wait for the user to ask him about something.
 This is the 'passive box'.
 Note that the active box has the same Tai Chi options as the passive box, but let's Blue ask the questions.
 It is basically a sub-box of the passive box.
+These dialog boxes also define the state that the NAO is in. **Appendix B** shows the corresponding STM.
 Blue has the following abilities in the teaching & socializing box:
   - Show the user a specific form from the 10-form.
   - Show the user all programmed forms with fluent transition.